d-ries/linux-essentials/xx_additional_exercises/shell_variables/100_solutions.md

 <br/>![](images/2022-08-15-14-58-30.png)

 ## Task 10
 Try and set the time to Dutch.
-Search the internet for “locale-gen”
+Search the internet for "locale-gen"

 <br/>![](images/2022-08-15-14-58-43.png)